tupyy/migration-planner-ui/apps/agent/README.md

 - Install [eslint-plugin-react](https://github.com/jsx-eslint/eslint-plugin-react) and add `plugin:react/recommended` & `plugin:react/jsx-runtime` to the `extends` list

 ## bundle creation
-We can create a TGZ file executing `yarn bundle` and this file can be consumed by other projects like [migration-planner](https://github.com/kubev2v/migration-planner)
+We can create a TGZ file executing `yarn bundle` and the file generated can be consumed by other projects like [migration-planner](https://github.com/kubev2v/migration-planner)